kiyanmair/shift-sync/README.md

 **Status**:
 This project is in early development.
 While the core framework is functional, expect breaking changes as the design is refined.
-We follow [Semantic Versioning](https://semver.org/spec/v2.0.0.html) and are in the [major version zero](https://semver.org/spec/v2.0.0.html#spec-item-4).
+We follow [Semantic Versioning](https://semver.org/spec/v2.0.0.html) and are in [major version zero](https://semver.org/spec/v2.0.0.html#spec-item-4).

 # Installation